-Orthopedic Associates of Port Huron provides an MRI scan for the knee, neck and back, and other injured areas of the body at the Biomagnetic Imaging Center.
+Orthopedic Associates of Port Huron provides an MRI scan for the knee, neck and back, and other injured areas of the body on our campus.

 MRI, which stands for Magnetic Resonance Imaging, is a key tool for physicians to look for and diagnose injuries that can’t be identified otherwise.
 Physicians recommend MRI scans for patients to look for joint degeneration, tumors, fractures, and other damage or disease.